nikos6ares/genriflow/README.md

 <img src="./figures_genriflow/autoencoder.png" alt="Alt text" width="600" />
 </p>

 In order to take into consideration the temporal correlations, I used an LSTM - autoencoder.
 The idea is to use an autoencoder with LSTM layers and then take the latent representation and apply PCA+kmeans.
-The result: a disaster: ARI = -0.0081 (worse than random!), NMI=0.202.
+The result proved to be a disaster: ARI = -0.0081 (worse than random!), NMI=0.202.
 This led me to explore using supervised learning instead.

 ### LSTM